 Herpetic whitlow is typically a clinical diagnosis.
 Patients may report local trauma preceding infection, especially to the nail cuticle, although they often deny a history of injury.
 There is often exposure to the herpes virus via autogenous or exogenous contact with cold sores (herpes labialis) or genital herpes infection.
 Coexisting primary oral herpetic lesions suggest autoinoculation.

 Patients will often experience pain and tingling in the finger before any skin changes (prodromal phase).
 This will be followed by local tenderness, erythema, and edema with an initial crop of vesicles which are most common along the pulp and lateral aspect of the finger.
 The infection usually involves just one finger but has rarely been noted to involve several fingers.
 Vesicles usually coalesce into large, honeycomb-like bullae.
 They may spread proximally and may involve the nail bed where hemorrhagic or purpuric lesions may be noted.
 Patients will often report a disproportionate intensity of pain, particularly if there is nailbed involvement.
 Fever, lymphadenitis, epitrochlear and axillary lymphadenopathy may be present.
 Rarely, lymphedema of the hand and forearm may be present, although reports favor bacterial superinfection in most of these cases.

 Vesicular fluid is clear early on but may become turbid, seropurulent, or hemorrhagic as it progresses.
-There will never be frank pus unless a bacterial superinfection is present.
-In immunocompromised patients (particularly AIDs with CD4 less than 50), ulceration and necrosis may be seen.
+There should not be frank pus unless a bacterial superinfection is present.
+In immunocompromised patients (particularly acquired immunodeficiency syndrome with a CD4 count of less than 50), ulceration and necrosis may be seen.

 Treatment / Management